Updated May 2017

 pillow combines supreme comfort for a decent price, which earned it our Best Buy Award.
 Updated in 2017 to include new colors, eight options give you the ability to personalize your pillow.
 It is also supportive and easy to use, helped by its simple design and built-in stuff sleeve.
 We liked that the internal filler material comes from upcycled mattress foam, too, checking our eco-friendly box.
 For weekend and car camping trips, this pillow rocks.
 At $20 MSRP, it's an excellent product at a low price.

-Read full review: Therm-a-Rest Compressible
+Read review: Therm-a-Rest Compressible

 Top Pick for Backpacking